Brothers of Jesus

 Those who uphold the perpetual virginity of Mary reject the idea of biological brethren and maintain that the brothers and sisters were either cousins of Jesus (option 3, the position of the Catholic Church) or children of Joseph from a previous marriage (option 2, the Eastern Orthodox Church).
-Some Lutheran Churches have accepted both option 2 and option 3 as being valid explanations for the doctrine of the perpetual virginity of Mary.
+Some Lutheran churches have accepted both option 2 and option 3 as being valid explanations for the doctrine of the perpetual virginity of Mary.

 Etymology

-According to context, the Greek plural noun ἀδελφοί (adelphoi), from a- ('same') and delphys ('womb'), may mean physical brothers, physical brothers and sisters, figurative brothers, or figurative brothers and sisters.
-Adelphoi sometimes means more than a blood brother, e.g., Gen 29:12; Rom 9:3 (kinsman); Matt 5:22–3 (neighbor); Mark 6:17–8 (step-brother).
+According to context, the Greek plural noun ἀδελφοί (adelphoi), from a- ('same') and delphys ('womb'), may mean physical brothers, physical siblings, figurative brothers, or figurative siblings.
+Adelphoi sometimes means more than a blood brother, e.g., Rom 9:3 (kinsman); Matt 5:22–23 (neighbor); Mark 6:17–18 (step-brother).
 In such instances the context must determine the meaning.
 Adelphoi is distinct from anepsios, meaning cousin, nephew, niece, and this word is never used to describe James and the other siblings of Jesus.
 The word "anepsios" is only employed once in the entire New Testament, being used in Paul's Epistle to the Colossians.
 Although neither Hebrew nor Aramaic had a word for "cousin", both customarily spoke of a cousin as a "son of an uncle" (Hebrew: ben dod; Aramaic: bar dad) and the Septuagint, the Greek translation of the Old Testament, never translates either expression as "brother" or "sister".

 The Vulgate renders with the Latin word frater (e.g. Mark 6:3), which, even in classical Latin, can also mean "maternal cousin" or "paternal cousin".